Degree RequirementBSN

-What Is a Perianesthesia Nurse?
+What is a Perianesthesia (PACU) Nurse?

-How Do I Become a Perianesthesia Nurse?
+How Do I Become a Perianesthesia (PACU) Nurse?

 Perianesthesia nurses are a mainstay in hospitals as they prep and care for surgery patients.
 Those looking to enter perianesthesia nursing must have strong assessment skills, as well as a strong foundation in pharmacology, IV skills, a Basic Life Support (BLS) certification as well as Advanced Cardiovascular Life Support (ACLS) certification.
 Experience in surgical environments and a solid knowledge of anesthesia are excellent foundations for the role.

-What Are the Education Requirements?
+What Are the Schooling Requirements?

 Many perianesthesia nursing positions require a minimum of two years of experience in a hospital setting working on an acute care floor like an Intensive Care Unit, ER, or another unit that works with complex patients.